Visakhapatnam district: Economy

 The Gross District Domestic Product (GDDP) of the district is ₹73276 crore and it contributes 14% to the Gross State Domestic Product (GSDP).
 For the FY 2013–14, the per capita income at current prices was ₹124162.
 The primary, secondary and tertiary sectors of the district contribute ₹6300 crore, ₹21654 crore and ₹45321 crore respectively.
 The major products contributing to the GVA of the district from agriculture and allied services are, sugarcane, paddy, betel leaves, mango, milk, meat and fisheries.
 The GVA to the industrial and service sector is contributed from manufacturing, construction, minor minerals, software services and unorganised trade.

 Transport

 The total road length of state highways in the district is 964 km.

 Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
 They include 162 government, 2,793 mandal and zilla parishads, 9 residential, 1225 private, 5 model, 34 Kasturba Gandhi Balika Vidyalaya (KGBV), 147 municipal and 829 other types of schools.
 The total number of students enrolled in primary, upper primary and high schools of the district are 609,587.

 Temples

 There are thirty six temples under the management of Endowments Department.

+Cricket: ACA-VDCA Cricket Stadium

+ACA–VDCA Cricket Stadium also known as Andhra Cricket Association–Visakhapatnam District Cricket Association Cricket Stadium is an international cricket stadium located at Madhurawada, Visakhapatnam.

+The stadium had its inaugural ODI match against Pakistan, during which Mahendra Singh Dhoni achieved his first one-day international century, scoring 148 runs, in 2005.
+Following its elevation to Test status, the stadium held its inaugural test match in November 2016, featuring India and England.
+In February 2016, it hosted its first T20I match, featuring India and Sri Lanka.
+Additionally, the stadium served as the venue for several IPL matches and served as the home ground for the Deccan Chargers in 2012.